anfelor/haskellfoundation.github.io/podcast/11/transcript.markdown

 _SPJ_: Well so that was that was the killer app, right?
 I don't think this was in the original Haskell, I'm not remembering the chronology very well.
 But the killer for higher kinded type variables is that we could have a type class of `Monad`.
-So Phil Wadddler's paper about comprehending monads that first introduced to us the idea taken from Eugenio Moggi's work that you could use monads as a programming idiom was a complete revelation to me at the time.
+So Phil Wadler's paper about comprehending monads that first introduced to us the idea taken from Eugenio Moggi's work that you could use monads as a programming idiom was a complete revelation to me at the time.
 But then to make it a programing idiom we could use over many monads you need this